Humerus/RCON/README.md

-RCON -- *The easiest and more natural RCON client*
+RCON -- *The easiest and most natural RCON client*
 ====

 ## Quickly and easily connect to any server running RCON